 Here at Bitbar we solve large problems with mobile development and quality assurance.
-From being able to tackle the device fragmentation issue to providing a means for thorough agile continuous integration testing, Bitbar Testing has become a great solution for companies tired of slow dev cycles and growing QA costs with inadequate returns.
+From being able to tackle the device fragmentation issue to provide a means for thorough agile continuous integration with cloud testing technologies, Bitbar has become a great solution for companies tired of slow dev cycles and growing QA costs with inadequate returns.
 Companies need to scale their testing coverage, but at the same time accelerate feedback on bugs to development.
 That’s a big catch 22!

 We believe in the power of modern test automation and QA infrastructure technology that scales effectively to meet requirements.
 Automation for mobile application testing has traditionally been riddled with challenges.
 With so many device platforms, screen sizes, etc. folks have had to customize scripts on a device to device basis using proprietary frameworks.
 Even if folks have all the devices they need on their premises, it’s been all but possible to orchestrate testing across the HW in a fully automated way.